You and Idol Pretty Cure: Hanamichi Town residents

 Kaito is a "legendary" idol who is loved by everyone and popular worldwide.
 After going on hiatus to study singing abroad, he meets the Cures while visiting Cafe Glitter and helps Uta serve customers.
 Episode 37 reveals that he was Kazuma's friend until he passed the idol audition rather than Kazuma, after which they have not seen each other since they graduated junior high and Kaito left town to debut as an idol.
 Since then, he has been singing in hopes that it reaches Kazuma, regretting not chasing after him when he had the chance.
 Jogi transforms him into a Darkranda, but he is saved by Uta and realizes that she is Cure Idol.
+In episode 42, he transforms into Cure Connect through his feelings to reach Kazuma and purifies Jogi with Legend Echo, returning him to his original self as Kazuma, after which they reconcile and decide to be idols together.